linlucas/myLisp/README.md

 # myLisp
-A Lisp-like programming language built from the ground up using C.
+A minimalistic Lisp-like programming language built from the ground up using C.